datasci611/bios611-projects-fall-2019-monicaeb/Project 1/README.md

 ### Monica Borges

 #### Background
-Urban Ministries of Durham (UMD) has been helping end homelessness in the neighborhood for decades.
+[Urban Ministries of Durham](http://umdurham.org/) (UMD) has been helping end homelessness in the neighborhood for decades.
 Through a community shelter, cafe, food pantry, and clothing closet, UMD's efforts have touched and aided over 15,000 lives.

 #### Source Data
 Raw data provided by the client includes 79,838 records with 18 variables and 15,352 distinct Client ID Numbers.
+This dataset is found in the *data* folder.
 Variables describe food pounds, bus tickets, clothing, financial assistance, dates, hygiene kits, diaper distribution, and school supplies kits.

 #### Questions to be addressed